Animal Collisions and Motor Insurance: A Growing Risk for Australian Businesses

 • Is downtime or replacement vehicle cover included?

-• Are drivers operating in higher-risk regions?
+• Are vehicles operating in higher-risk regions?

-Where Barrack adds value
+Where Barrack Adds Value

-Animal collision claims are a perfect example:
+Animal collision claims are a clear example of where:

-Don’t wait for a claim to find the gap
+Don’t Wait for a Claim to Find the Gap

 If your business relies on vehicles — especially in regional or high-exposure areas — now is the time to review your cover.

 Talk to Barrack about your motor insurance program and make sure it’s built for real-world risk — not just what’s expected on paper.
-Contact the team here.

 Subscribe to our newest insights